jh-hsd/L298N/README.md

-## A library to use the L298N board from ELEGOO with a Arduino
+## An Arduino library for the L298N board from ELEGOO

 ![Image of L298N Board from ELEGOO](/l298n.png?raw=true)